Positively ratioed representations: Introduction

 The representations in $\Tmc(S)$ can be characterized as the ones that are $[P]$-Anosov, where $P$ is the unique (up to conjugation) parabolic subgroup of $\PSL(2,\Rbbb)$.
 Let $\Cmc\Gmc(S)$ denote the set of free homotopy classes of closed curves (see also Definition \ref{closed geodesic}).
 Every hyperbolic structure $\rho\in\Tmc(S)$ induces a length function $\ell^\rho\colon\Cmc\Gmc(S)\to \Rbbb$ which associates to $c\in\Cmc\Gmc(S)$ the hyperbolic length, with respect to $\rho$, of the geodesic representative of $c$.

 A \emph{geodesic current} on $S$ is a locally finite, $\Gamma$-invariant, Borel measure on the set of geodesics in the universal cover of $S$.
 Observe that the space of geodesic currents on $S$, denoted $\Cmc(S)$, is an open convex cone in an infinite dimensional vector space.
-Furthermore, $\Cmc\Gmc(S)$ can be identified with a subset of $\Cmc(S)$ by associating to a free homotopy class containing a primitive closed curve the Dirac measure supported on the closed geodesic in that free homotopy class, and then extending this linearly to all free homotopy classes.
+Furthermore, $\Cmc\Gmc(S)$ can be identified with a subset of $\Cmc(S)$ (see Section \ref{Cross ratios and positively ratioed}).
+Bonahon \cite{Bon1} showed that $\Cmc(S)$ is naturally equipped with a continuous, bilinear \emph{intersection pairing}